Keynesian economics: Active fiscal policy

-Keynes's ideas influenced Franklin D. Roosevelt's view that insufficient buying-power caused the Depression.
+Keynes's ideas influenced US President Franklin D. Roosevelt's view that insufficient buying-power caused the Depression.
 During his presidency, Roosevelt adopted some aspects of Keynesian economics, especially after 1937, when, in the depths of the Depression, the United States suffered from recession yet again following fiscal contraction.
 But to many the true success of Keynesian policy can be seen at the onset of World War II, which provided a kick to the world economy, removed uncertainty, and forced the rebuilding of destroyed capital.
 Keynesian ideas became almost official in social-democratic Europe after the war and in the U.S. in the 1960s.

 The Keynesian advocacy of deficit spending contrasted with the classical and neoclassical economic analysis of fiscal policy.
 They admitted that fiscal stimulus could actuate production.
 But, to these schools, there was no reason to believe that this stimulation would outrun the side-effects that "crowd out" private investment: first, it would increase the demand for labour and raise wages, hurting profitability; Second, a government deficit increases the stock of government bonds, reducing their market price and encouraging high interest rates, making it more expensive for business to finance fixed investment.
 Thus, efforts to stimulate the economy would be self-defeating.

 The Keynesian response is that such fiscal policy is appropriate only when unemployment is persistently high, above the non-accelerating inflation rate of unemployment (NAIRU).
 In that case, crowding out is minimal.
 Further, private investment can be "crowded in": Fiscal stimulus raises the market for business output, raising cash flow and profitability, spurring business optimism.
 To Keynes, this accelerator effect meant that government and business could be complements rather than substitutes in this situation.

 Second, as the stimulus occurs, gross domestic product rises—raising the amount of saving, helping to finance the increase in fixed investment.
 Finally, government outlays need not always be wasteful: government investment in public goods that is not provided by profit-seekers encourages the private sector's growth.
 That is, government spending on such things as basic research, public health, education, and infrastructure could help the long-term growth of potential output.

 In Keynes's theory, there must be significant slack in the labour market before fiscal expansion is justified.